lsst/dp1_lsst_io/docs/processing/detection/index.rst

 A large variety of centroid, size, shape, and flux measurements are made on the deblended children.
-It is important to note that child fluxes may be sub-threshold (signal-to-noise ratio < 5), if their parent was above-threshold.
+It's important to note that child fluxes may be sub-threshold (signal-to-noise ratio < 5), if their parent was above-threshold.

 In visit images, measurements of sources assume a PSF or Gaussian shape.